Education & Outreach Water Quality Mini Grants

 - New entities to the mini-grant program

-- Projects implementing a DEQ-accepted WRP
+- Projects implementing a DEQ-accepted Watershed Restoration Plan (WRP).

 - The following activities will not be considered for mini-grant funding: